 If your son is concerned, stressed, or embarrassed about the sound of his voice, let him know that it's only temporary and that everyone goes through it to some extent.
-After a few months, he'll likely have a resonant, deep, and full voice just like an adult!
+After a few months, he'll sound just like an adult!

 - A Parent's Guide to Surviving the Teen Years